2010 Gaza flotilla raid: Investigation for onboard weapons

 The Israeli military said that in addition to medical aid and construction materials, they found knives, clubs, slingshots, bulletproof vests, gas masks, and night vision goggles aboard the Mavi Marmara.
 A statement released by Foreign Affairs Minister Avigdor Lieberman stated that violence against the soldiers was pre-planned, and that "light weaponry" was found on the ships, including pistols that had been seized from IDF commandos.
-Israel stated that the naval forces "found weapons prepared in advance and used against our forces."> IDF photos displayed daggers, kitchen and pocket knives, metal and wooden poles, flares, wrenches and slingshots with marble projectiles said to have been used against the soldiers.
-The activists were said to have also lobbed stun grenades at IDF soldiers, and the IDF furnished video reflecting this.
+Israel stated that the naval forces "found weapons prepared in advance and used against our forces."

+IDF photos displayed daggers, kitchen and pocket knives, metal and wooden poles, flares, wrenches and slingshots with marble projectiles said to have been used against the soldiers.
+The IDF said that the activists had lobbed stun grenades at IDF soldiers, releasing a video as proof.
 An activist said that it would have been impossible to have firearms on board because "all the boats were carefully inspected by the government before they left the port of departure."

 Turkish officials supported the activists' account, stating that every passenger that had left Turkey had been searched with X-ray machines and metal detectors before boarding.
 Senior officials in the Customs Undersecretariat called the Israeli statements tantamount to "complete nonsense".

 On 4 June Walla! reported that a senior IDF officer interviewed by Kol Israel radio said that activists threw weapons and firearms into the sea, and that bullet casings that do not match IDF firearms were found on the ship.
 Fehmi Bülent Yıldırım said activists had rushed some of the soldiers and snatched their weapons, but had thrown them overboard without using them.